 Our mission is to protect the underwater world, educate people of all generations and explore the treasures the ocean hides in its depths.
 Our conservation activities are our top priority and we fund them through expeditions like this, and if you join us, you will help us move our vision one step further.

-Swimming in a big colony of sea lions with their playful cubs
+Swimming in a big colony of sea lions with their playful pups

-Whale watching: orcas, humpbacks, gray whales, fin whales, sei whales, sperm whales
+Whale watching: orcas, humpbacks, fin whales, sei whales, sperm whales